Tom and Jerry: Outside the United States

 In Indonesia, the series was aired on TPI (later re-branded as MNCTV) from the mid-1990s to early 2010s and RCTI during 2000s.

 Even though Gene Deitch's shorts were created in Czechoslovakia (1960–1962), the first official TV release of Tom and Jerry were in 1988.
 It was one of the few cartoons of western origin broadcast in Czechoslovakia (1988) and Romania (until 1989) before the fall of the Soviet Union in 1989.

 Feature films

-Tom and Jerry's first feature film appearance was in the 1945 MGM musical Anchors Aweigh, in which Jerry performs a dance number with Gene Kelly.
+Tom and Jerrys first feature film appearance was in the 1945 MGM musical Anchors Aweigh, in which Jerry performs a dance number with Gene Kelly.
 In this scene, Tom made a cameo as a servant.
 Filmmakers had wanted Mickey Mouse for the scene, but Walt Disney had rejected the deal, as the Disney studio was focusing on its own cartoons to help pay off its debts after World War II.
+Eventually Disney lent out their effects wizard Joshua Meador to spruce up MGM's 1956 Forbidden Planet.
 William Hanna and Joe Barbera supervised animation for the scene.

 In 1953, Tom and Jerrys second feature film appearance was swimming with Esther Williams in a dream sequence in another MGM musical, Dangerous When Wet.